Improving Information from Manipulable Data: Model

 It is useful to further rewrite the welfare loss \eqref{eq:twoparts} as follows, for any policy $(\beta,\beta_0)$ defining the linear allocation rule $Y(x)=\beta x+\beta_0$:\footnote{This derivation is identical to that in \autoref{fn:decomparg}, only replacing $\mathbb{E}[\eta|x]$ by $\hat \eta_\beta(x)$ and applying the orthogonality condition $\mathbb{E}[(\hat \eta_\beta(x) - \eta) g(x)]=0$ for all affine functions $g(x)$.}

-Some readers may find it helpful to note that information loss from estimation (the first term in \eqref{eq:twopartslin}) is the variance of the residuals in an OLS regression of $\eta$ on $x$; put differently, $\mathbb{E}[(\hat \eta_{\beta}(x)-\eta)^2]=\sigma^2_{\eta}(1-R^2_{x\eta})$, with $R^2_{x \eta}$ the coefficient of determination in that regression.
-We stress that \autoref{eq:twopartslin} is simply a convenient decomposition; given our focus on linear allocation rules, using OLS entails no restrictions.
+Some readers may find it helpful to note that information loss from estimation (the first term in \eqref{eq:twopartslin}) is the variance of the residuals in an OLS regression of $\eta$ on $x$; put differently, $\mathbb{E}[(\hat \eta_{\beta}(x)-\eta)^2]=\sigma^2_{\eta}(1-R^2_{x\eta})$, with $R^2_{x \eta}$ the coefficient of determination in that regression. \autoref{eq:twopartslin} is a convenient welfare decomposition for linear allocation rules (given the agent's linear response) that is valid because OLS provides the best linear predictor of $\eta$ given $x$.